Covid-19 Update in Costa Rica

-We are still offering Spanish, dance, cooking, and yoga classes as well as cultural and adventure tours through the school.
+We are absolutely still offering Spanish, dance, cooking, and yoga classes as well as cultural and adventure tours through the school.
 Hand sanitizer is available in every classroom and common areas and a full time cleaning staff is on site daily to help keep students safe.